Nuitka/Nuitka/README.txt

 -----------------------------------

 Thanks for not only the best compiler suite, but also thanks for supporting C++11 which has made the generation of code much easier.
-Currently no other compiler is usable for Nuitka than yours.
+Your compiler was the first usable for Nuitka.

 The Scons project http://www.scons.org/
 ---------------------------------------